Equines in Exile: Riding Mozambique’s Bazaruto Archipelago

 Equine friends Vumba and Tequila share a moment of affection during a ride on Benguerra island.
-The horses wear face guards to protect their eyes from flies and the sun, without affecting their vision.
+The horses wear fly masks to protect their eyes from flies and the sun, without affecting their vision.

 Riding a horse named Tequila along the shores of Benguerra island.

 A small boat heads towards Magaruque island in the Bazaruto Archipelago.

 The shores of Vilankulo, a gateway to the Bazaruto Archipelago.